AgentZombie/awspol/README.md

 ## Status

-This is woefully incomplete, Fields it's known to not deal with properly are left as `json.RawMessage`.
+This is woefully incomplete.
+Fields it's known to not deal with properly are left as `json.RawMessage`.
 PRs with tests are welcome.